ajpocus/notes/content/about.md

 title: "About"
 ---

-My name's Austin Pocus (like "hocus pocus"), and I've been writing web software profesionally for nearly a decade.
+My name's Austin Pocus (like "hocus pocus"), and I've been writing web software profesionally for over a decade.
 In between, I've attempted some pretty weird stuff, like:

 - Reading and analyzing the sound waves from my guitar
 - Making a toolkit for building your own old-school RPG